AlexSTA1993/numerical_geolab/Numerical_Geolab/docs/source/Tutorial_Cauchy_THM_couplings_theory.rst

    \end{align*}

 |
  where :math:`\Delta f_i` is the incremental vector field of volumic forces acting on the structure under consideration.
-We also provide the form of the Drucker Prager yielding criterion for the description of the elastoplastic behavior of the granular material (:math:`F(\sigma_{ij},P)`).
+We also provide the form of the Drucker–Prager yielding criterion for the description of the elastoplastic behavior of the granular material (:math:`F(\sigma_{ij},P)`).
  Here :math:`J_2(\sigma_{ij})` is the second invariant of the stress tensor and :math:`\tan\phi` is the friction angle of the granular geomaterial.
   In numerical Geolab the positive stresses are the ones that provoke tension in the structure (:math:`\sigma_{ij}>0` in tension).
 The parameters
   :math:`c_{th},\;c_{hy}` [:math:`\text{mm}^2\text{/s}`]  are the thermal and hydraulic diffusivity of the fault gouge material respectively.
 The parameter